-It was Resolved to approve unanimously that the attached copy of the payment report including payments to be ratified and agreed on 14th December 2021October amounting to £ 2601.30. ( 1365.45(of which £ 228.5429.47VAT)
+It was Resolved to approve unanimously that the attached copy of the payment report including payments to be ratified and agreed on 14th December 2021 amounting to £ 2601.30. ( of which £ 228.54VAT)

-To Approval of September 2021 Bank reconciliation
+To Approval of November 21 Bank reconciliation – Appendix B

-A copy of the bank statements and bank reconciliation 26th September 2021 was made available to council members at the meeting for monitoring and reconciliation purposes.
+A copy of the bank statements and bank reconciliation 26th November 2021 was made available to council members at the meeting for monitoring and reconciliation purposes.